ncatlab/nlab-content/pages/1643.md

 ## Properties

-The [[Eckmann-Hilton argument]] holds for unital magma structures: two compatible ones on a set must be equal and commutative.
+The [[Eckmann-Hilton argument]] holds for unital magma structures: two compatible ones on a set must be equal, associative and commutative.